SebSa12000/SebSa12000/README.md

 ## Hi there 👋
-- 🔭 I’m currently working on simple_shell
+- 🔭 I’m currently working on Python and flask
+- I'm specialized in backend API.

 ## 🔨 Tech stack